kaicong12/panasonic-cluster/README.md

 # VVC AutoEnvironment Cluster Script

+# How to run a custom test
+1. Decide on a custom name for the new custom test. (e.g. `2022_08_01_VTM11.0_Sub_VVC_random`)
+2. Create a new folder under directly at the root using the custom name.
+3. Copy the necessary files/folder into the new folder, files to be copied are listed at the [Directories Definition](##-Directories-Definition) section.
+4. Open up `job_list.txt` and key in the name of this new test, tests in `job_list.txt` will be executed from top to bottom, so user may place the test with a higher priority on top
+5. Go to `RunEnc.sh` within the test folder to key in the specific inputs for this new test, available user inputs are `QPs`, `data_range` and `mode`, the explanation for each input is specified under the [Cluster Script Logic](##-Cluster-Script-Logic) section.
+6. Execute `./job_list.sh` from the terminal, give it executable permission if required `chmod u+x ./job_list.sh`

 # RunEnc.sh
 ## Directories Definition
 All files needed to run a specific test are to be manually copied over by user as user creates the new test_folder (in this case `2022_08_01_VTM11.0_Sub_VVC_random`)  and place directly under the new test folder